Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/sour_quotes.md

-# IT Quotes - Aged not that good
+# IT Quotes &mdash; Aged not that good

 ## Skills